East Hampton Airport: History

-1930s

 Construction began in 1936 on an original 209-acre plot (which quickly expanded to 260 acres).
 At the time it was the second largest airport in terms of size on Long Island.
-Only Roosevelt was bigger.
+Only the former Roosevelt Field airport was bigger.
 It predates LaGuardia Airport (1939); John F. Kennedy International Airport (1941), Francis S. Gabreski Airport (1943); Long Island MacArthur Airport (1944), and Naval Weapons Industrial Reserve Plant, Calverton (1956).
-Suffolk County, New York sold the land to East Hampton for $1 at the urging of East Hampton Supervisor Perry B. Duryea Sr. The Works Progress Administration granted $45,000 of the original $100,000 of building the airport.
+Suffolk County, New York, sold the land to East Hampton for $1 at the urging of East Hampton Supervisor Perry B. Duryea Sr. The Works Progress Administration granted $45,000 of the original $100,000 of building the airport.
 The WPA request was made by the town after being petitioned by the East Hampton Business Men's Club.

-In 1937 the East Hampton Star speculated Juan Trippe who had a house on the ocean near the airport and had shown interest in the airport might be considering it for a base for Pan American Airways trans-Atlantic service.
+In 1937 the East Hampton Star speculated Juan Trippe, who had a house on the ocean near the airport and had shown interest in the airport, might have been considering it for a base for Pan American Airways trans-Atlantic service.

 The original airport had no water, electricity, telephones or buildings.

 The first terminal was a World War I barracks towed by mule from Camp Upton.

-Shortly after opening the opening the Hampton Air Service began to offer scheduled flights between the airport and Holmes Airport (near the Bulova headquarters near Laguardia Airport today).
+Shortly after the opening, the Hampton Air Service began to offer scheduled flights between the airport and Holmes Airport (near the Bulova headquarters near Laguardia Airport today).